Similarities Between Leadership and Management

 Managers must empower employees and give them the freedom to make decisions within certain limits.
 Allowing them to exercise their independence supports creativity, communication, collaboration, and higher productivity.
 It also allows employees to make decisions and learn from their mistakes.

-To learn more about the principles of effective leadership and how to motivate and empower your team to contribute more to the organization, contact CMOE.
+To learn more about the principles of effective leadership in management and how to motivate and empower your team to contribute more to the organization, contact CMOE.
+We use a structured learning environment to teach topics like which leadership traits lead to success and what employees want from a leader.